nesi/support-docs/docs/General/FAQs/Login_Troubleshooting.md

 issues can inadvertently trigger the lockout, making diagnosing the original issue much more difficult.

-# Connection closed by \....
-(MobaXterm) {#mobaPassPassPass}
+# Connection closed by ....
+(MobaXterm)

 ### 1. Skip password prompts.

-There is a known MobaXterm bug in which a user who has set a second factor and is trying to log in to the lander node will be prompted multiple times for \'Password\' before being prompted for \'First Factor\'.
-(On the lander node, you should only be prompted for a
+There is a known MobaXterm bug in which a user who has set a second factor and is trying to log in to the lander node will be prompted multiple times for 'Password' before being prompted for 'First Factor'.
-\'password\' if you have no Second Factor set up.)
+(On the lander node, you should only be prompted for a 'password' if you have no Second Factor set up.)

-These initial prompts can be skipped through by pressing \'Enter\'.
+These initial prompts can be skipped through by pressing 'Enter'.
 Any input before pressing Enter will cause the login to fail.

 The expected processes is as follows: